 MUS-370 TOPICS IN MUSIC THEORY (4)

-Special interest topics in music theory, offered on an occasional basis according to student interest and as the need arises.
+Special interest topics in music theory, for example advanced tonal analysis and music perception, offered on an occasional basis according to student interest and as the need arises.

 Prerequisite: Either MUS-209 or MUS-210, depending upon the topic